Latte Tags

 Filters

 The printed expression can be modified by filters.
-For example, this example converts the string to uppercase and shorten it to a maximum of 30 characters:
+For example, this converts the string to uppercase and shortens it to a maximum of 30 characters:

 {$string|upper|truncate:30}

-You can also apply filters to parts of an expression as follows:
+You can also apply filters to parts of an expression like this:

 {$left . ($middle|upper) . $right}